CultivateCI is now part of Hypocotyl — Learn more

 For Buyers

 Scope 3 Category 1 (Purchased Goods) is the largest and most uncertain part of most food company emissions inventories.
 Hypocotyl provides field-level CI data that replaces national or regional emission factor estimates for purchased grain with measured, farm-specific values.
-The structured output format is compatible with GHG Protocol agricultural guidance.
+The output format is compatible with GHG Protocol agricultural guidance.

-We work with buyers to onboard producer partners into the Hypocotyl network.
+We work with buyers to onboard partners into the Hypocotyl network.
 This includes a practical onboarding process for producers, data collection support, and integration of results into buyer-facing reporting.
 Contact us to discuss your supplier network and timeline.

 Initial methodology development is focused on canola, wheat, corn, and soybeans in the Canadian Prairie provinces and Ontario.
 Additional crops and regions will be added as the methodology and producer network expands.